MrSSStrange/MrSSStrange/README.md

 I am a technical support lead transitioning into frontend development.

-I work with medical information systems, integrations, client requests, technical documentation and product support.
+My background is connected with medical information systems, client workflows, integrations, product support, technical documentation and real user problems.

-Now I am building frontend projects with **JavaScript**, **React** and **TypeScript**.
+Now I build frontend projects with **JavaScript**, **React**, **TypeScript** and **Vite**.

+I like creating clean interfaces that solve practical tasks: dashboards, forms, filters, status management, data lists and internal tools.

 My goal is to become a strong frontend developer and grow into full-stack development.